Papers

 Introduction to the Study

 The exploration of neural networks often brings researchers into complex territories of understanding how the intricacies of network architecture, activation functions, and training methods impact the overall learning and generalization capabilities of models.
-A recent study examines the loss landscape of shallow networks with ReLU-like activation functions, providing insight into the characteristics of stationary points, the dynamics surrounding saddle point escaping, and the implications of network embedding.
+A paper examines the loss landscape of shallow networks with ReLU-like activation functions, providing insight into the characteristics of stationary points, the dynamics surrounding saddle point escaping, and the implications of network embedding.

 Stationary Points and Loss Landscape Characterization